-The traditional way of making it is by grinding all the ingredients in a meat grinder, so if you have a meat grinder, please feel free to use it instead of the food processor.
-I still have two meat grinders, actually, but I don’t use them because they are missing pieces but I use them as decor in my farmhouse theme because they remind me of mixture and the good times I had helping my mom and dad make it and how much I loved eating it.
+The traditional way of making English muffin cheese mixture is by grinding all the ingredients in a meat grinder.
+If you have a meat grinder, please feel free to use it instead of the food processor.
+I still have two meat grinders, actually, but I don’t use them because they are missing pieces.
+I use them as decor in my farmhouse theme because they remind me of mixture.
+They remind me of the good times I had helping my mom and dad make it and how much I loved eating it.
 Come to think of it, this is the only meal I can remember as a child that my dad would help make.
 I think that’s because you need one person to crank the meat grinder and one person to put the ingredients in.
-It probably also didn’t hurt that my dad loves this recipe himself.
+It probably also didn’t hurt that my dad loves English muffin cheese mixture himself.

 The leftovers are really good too.
 All you do is don’t cook the mixture.
 You save it and just heat up how many you want in your toaster oven.
 So we would eat it as lunch a lot as a child since you can get it ready ahead of time and have a fresh, hot lunch in minutes.

 We had this mixture for dinner but it certainly isn’t a very well balanced meal.
 I think that’s why my Mom quit making it.
 But I just got to thinking and I think this is more appropriate for breakfast.
 What do you think?

 This recipe is very kid-friendly and a great snack or easily eaten on the go.
 Your children will love this one and will be asking for more!
 Enjoy!
 Let us know what you think and how it works out for you!